 Half a year or so after the factory established itself, railway tracks were set in place to streamline the transportation of timber to and fro the city.
 More Bikjaru Arash were drawn to the bloom of business and moved their families out of the city to Dronesk.
 In the short span of three years, Dronesk became a small town with houses, shops, and a square.
 The Brommian name it had once borne was erased.
 In less than a decade, Dronesk was a recognisable place on the map; one equally tied to the Bikjaru as timber refinery.

 However, trees weren't the only thing in decline after decades of deforestation, so too were the Brommian and their livelihoods.
 With more and more businesses settling in Dronesk, the native Brommian were pushed to the flatlands.
-Their land was bought up and turned into government buildings, and housing they could never afford.
-Their children were denied to go to school with the Arash.
+Their land was bought up and turned into housing they could never afford.
+Their children were denied going to school with the Arash.
 They were stripped of their language and exiled to the fates of second-class citizens.

 This was the case with wherever the Arash settled down in Rujga Province, and behind this brutal force was the notion that the Brommian were illegal settlers on Arash territory.
 They, therefore, had no claim, no rights, and no documentation to prove that they even existed.